INaturalist: History

+Google.org AI Grant controversy

-On June 9, 2025 Google announced that iNaturalist would be part of its "Generative AI Accelerator".
+On 9 June 2025 Google.org announced that iNaturalist was awarded a philanthropic grant to use generative AI to address tough societal issues.
 This announcement, paired with the initial lack of information on the iNaturalist site, led to outcry from many iNaturalist users in the blog comments and forum, worrying about the consequences for the environment, volunteer engagement, reliability and raised questions about the decision making within iNaturalist, while some saw the backlash as a sign that people want to resist 'corrosive technologies'.
 PZ Myers, a biology professor who uses iNaturalist in his teaching, published an article on his website Pharyngula stating that "any decision that drives people away and replaces them with a hallucinating bot is a bad decision".
+Following the announcement, iNaturalist published a blog post clarifying its planned use of the grant, demoing mechanisms for scaling expert identification capacity and supporting community scientists.